SIGMA ALPHA EPSILON

 • Must be a member of Sigma Alpha Epsilon

-Application Process
+Application Process:

 Interested candidates must submit their resume, cover letter, and at least 2 professional references through the linked application form.
 References may not be individuals with whom you only have a friendly relationship.
 Applications sent directly to SAE staff are not guaranteed to be reviewed.
+Applications are accepted on a rolling basis, and our team will connect with you if opportunities are available.